Gallant Man: Career after the Derby

 Gallant Man raced as a three- and four-year-old at the same time as Bold Ruler and Round Table, who both became Horse of the Year.

 Gallant Man, who had at one time or another beaten each of them, was never awarded a racing honor or a championship of any kind.
 He ranks #36 in Blood-Horse magazine List of the Top 100 U.S. Racehorses of the 20th Century.
 (Round Table ranks #17 and Bold Ruler ranks #19.)

 A small brown horse by (Prix de l'Arc de Triomphe winner) Migoli out of Majideh (winner of both the Irish Oaks and the Irish 1,000 Guineas), Gallant Man stood a little over fifteen hands and was afflicted with bad ankles.

 If Ralph Lowe had listened to his vet, Gallant Man would not have been bought in the group of nine horses acquired from the Aga Khan ($220,000 for the crop of Irish yearlings).
 However, Lowe's bloodstock agent, Humphrey Finney, thought the little horse might be perhaps the worst of the lot, but was still a good buy.

 Retirement

 Retired after his 1958 season with a splint problem in his left foreleg, Gallant Man stood at Kentucky's Spendthrift Farm, where he sired 52 stakes winners.
 He did even better as a broodmare sire.
 Genuine Risk (from one of his daughters) and Gallant Bloom were two of his breeding triumphs.

 Death

-After being pensioned in 1981, Gallant Man was euthanized on September 7, 1988, at the age of 34 after a losing battle with lameness, respiratory problems, and many failing organs.
-When Gallant Man passed, John Nerud said, "When he was sound and good, a horse never lived who could beat him ... he had it all—speed and endurance."
+After being pensioned in 1981, Gallant Man was euthanized on September 7, 1988, at the age of 34 after suffering from lameness, respiratory problems, and many failing organs.